pmcb55/user-stories/README.md

 Other things may require new functionality from the server, for example:

-> As a father, I want to set up a server for my family and only them,
+> As a parent, I want to set up a server for my family and only for them,
 > retaining some control of my children's accounts, to keep them safe
 > on the Web.